componento/component-store/README.md

     # Create a new migration script
     db-migrate create add-something-to-my-db

-The migrations scripts can be found in directory `migrations`.
+The migration scripts can be found in directory `migrations`.

 You can find the complete documentation of db-migrate here: https://db-migrate.readthedocs.io/en/latest/